horouuu/CandyBot/README.md

 A project I started on 13/12/22 for some coding practice (and to freshen up on JavaScript).

 Created with Discord API, Google Sheets API, as well as Node.js.
-Currently breaking up the code into modules.
-A LOT of refactoring in progress.
+~~Currently breaking up the code into modules.
+A LOT of refactoring in progress.~~ V2 currently in development: https://github.com/horouuu/CandyBot-V2

 ### Terminology
 + **Student:** What Blue Archive players call their characters.